Tmesys/GnGeoX/README.md

 Customized version of the library by Juergen Buchmueller (included in this code distribution).
 ### OpenGL:
 For hardware accelerated blitters.
-### codblocks:
+### code::blocks:
-GnGeoX uses codeblocks workspace and project files to build GnGeoX.
+GnGeoX uses codeblocks workspace and project files to build binaries.

 ## INSTALLATION :